Table of Contents

 To be eligible for this program, applicants must meet the following criteria:

 Residency – Candidates must be a legal Nevada resident.
-Persons just moving to the state must wait one year to gain eligibility.
+Unlike many assistance programs, SeniorRX has a duration of residency requirement.
+Newcomers to the state must wait one year to gain eligibility.

 Age – Applicants must be a minimum of 62 years of age.
-Persons 65 and older must enroll in a Medicare Part D plan.
+Persons 65 and older must enroll or be enrolled in a Medicare Part D plan.

-Medicaid Ineligible – Applicants cannot concurrently be eligible and receive assistance from Medicaid (because Medicaid offers different prescription benefits).
+Medicaid Ineligible – Applicants cannot concurrently be eligible and receive assistance from Medicaid.
+This is because Medicaid beneficiaries receive other prescription benefits.

 This program provides financial assistance for Medicare Part D premiums, co-payments, deductibles and gap coverage for the “donut” hole up to $5,100 / year.
 There is no charge to participate in this program.
 However, for those who are not Medicare eligible, there is a minimal co-payment for prescription medications.